 At the end of the first nine weeks of a semester, a student who earns a grade lower than 60% will be assigned to an Academic Recovery Plan so that the student has an opportunity to re-learn material and meet course objectives.
-At the end of ARP period, the subject teacher can revise the grade up to 60% for that quarter if the student completes all requirements of the ARP.
+At the end of ARP period (10 school days), the subject teacher can revise the grade up to a 60 for that quarter if the student completes all requirements of the ARP.